kubernetes-sigs/lws/keps/666-gang-scheduling-in-lws/README.md

 *Mitigation:* validate against an explicit capability set.
 Do not implement lossy translation.

+**Size changes can mix old and new replica shapes during rollout.**

+*Mitigation:* use revision-specific PodGroups and retain the old inline policy until the old replica is removed.

+**Flat lowering must not redefine composite counts.** A CPG Gang counts child groups, while a PodGroup Gang counts pods.

+*Mitigation:* a flat shape accepts an empty composite Gang as intent but rejects an explicit `minGroupCount`; LWS computes the flat leaf `minCount` from its own structure.
+A multi-level shape passes the embedded composite policy directly into `CompositePodGroupData` without lowering it.

 ### Examples

 An LWS opts into upstream gang scheduling: